luca-de-bar/tailwind-vite-setup/README.md

       ```sh
    .\tailwind.ps1

+7. Choose to remove any existing files and continue
-7. Your Vite + Tailwind setup is now complete!
+8. Your Vite + Tailwind setup is now complete!